George Schlatter: Life and career

 Schlatter was born on December 31, 1929, (Note: Schlatter's year of birth has regularly been given as 1932, as he lied about his age early in his career: "I should have told a bigger lie and said I was born in 1942.") in Birmingham, Alabama, and raised in Webster Groves, Missouri, a St. Louis inner-ring suburb.
 His father, George Schlatter, was a salesman, and his mother, Miriam Hoover, was a violinist.
 Schlatter is a Christian, although he is often described as Jewish.
 His father was a Presbyterian of German descent, and his mother was a Christian Scientist.
 As a teenager, Schlatter sang for two seasons with the St. Louis Municipal Opera, where his mother also performed.
 He attended Pepperdine University in Los Angeles, California.

 Schlatter was a Hollywood agent in the band and act department of MCA Records.
 After several years, he left to become general manager at the Sunset Strip nightclub Ciro's.
 The comedy team of Dan Rowan and Dick Martin performed there.
+He briefly worked for NBC in 1956 before forming his own production company George Schlatter Productions in 1960.
 In the early 1960s, following a short stint in Las Vegas, he started producing variety series and specials for television.
 Between 1964 and 1970, he oversaw the annual telecast of the Grammy Awards.
-In 1968, he formed George Schlatter Productions, noted for Rowan and Martin's Laugh In on NBC.
+In 1967, he first formed Schlatter-Friendly Productions with Ed Friendly, and then when the partnership broke in 1972, they formed George Schlatter Productions, noted for Rowan and Martin's Laugh In on NBC.